goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

 ##Well typed $\subseteq$

 The presentation of the $\subseteq$ relation in \cref{Definition:subseteqOrig} differs quite significantly from the one presented above.
-The main difference is obviously the addition of type refinement, but the definition now also includes the $(base)$ rule, which allows one to derive the  previously **?verbally/implicitly?** stated reflexivity and transitivity rules.
+The main difference is obviously the addition of type refinement, but the definition now also includes the $(base)$ rule, which allows one to derive the previously implicitly stated reflexivity and transitivity rules.
 <!--\vspace{1.5em}
 <div class="Remark">
 From $(base)$, one can prove the general $(refl_S)$ and $(refl)$ rules: